kyasan/kyasan/README.md

   - Strong ability to take action and learn quickly
   - Serious and passionate about digging deep
   - Always ready to take on new challenges
+  - Good at making complex technical concepts easy for non-technical people to understand

 ---